QijunYang1/Causal-Discovery-In-Video-via-DNNs/README.md

 # Causal Discovery In Video via Deep Neural Networks

 ## Introduction
 This project focuses on identifying Granger causal relationships in video data using Deep Neural Networks, with a specific emphasis on sports video analysis.
-Here is our [final report](https://github.com/QijunYang1/Causal-Discovery-In-Video-via-DNNs/blob/main/Final_Report_Causal_Discovery_In_Video_via_DNNs.pdf)
+Here is our [final report](https://github.com/QijunYang1/Causal-Discovery-In-Video-via-DNNs/blob/main/Final_Report_Causal_Discovery_In_Video_via_DNNs.pdf).
+To replicate our results, please see our [google drive](https://drive.google.com/drive/folders/1zSfbF2Nk4oLh6U5NoPAc0LnLpip3G1eV?usp=sharing) for more information.

 ## Methodology
 The project is divided into three phases: